 - Preheat the oven to 350℉, and grease a 9×13-inch baking pan.

 - In a large bowl, beat the pumpkin puree, canned milk, eggs, sugar, pumpkin pie spice, and salt until smooth.
 (You may use an electric stand mixer, hand beater, or simply whisk well by hand.)

-- Bake for 40-50 minutes or until the center feels just barely firm.
+- Bake for 40-50 minutes or until the center feels just firm.

 - For serving: You may serve right away, although I prefer this cake once it has cooled completely.
-Serve with ice cream or whipped cream as desired.
+Serve with ice cream or whipped cream, if desired.
 The cake can sit at room temperature for the first day—cover and refrigerate beyond that.
 Prior to serving, return the cake to room temperature or enjoy cold.

-As an option, one 12-ounce can of evaporated milk (not sweetened condensed milk) may be used.
+* As an option to the coconut milk, one 12-ounce can of evaporated milk (not sweetened condensed milk) may be used.
 When using canned coconut milk, full fat or light may be used.
-Just make sure to stir well to fully mix the coconut water and thick cream that tends to separate and rise to the top of the can.
+Tip: Whenever using, stir coconut milk well to integrate the coconut water into the thick cream that tends to separate and rise to the top of the can.